Honey, Elderberry & Ginger Throat Lozenges

 Got a cold or flu coming on?
 Suffering from a sore throat?
-These honey, ginger and elderberry lozenges will help to clear up the head, soothe the throat and give your body immune-boosting benefits.
+These honey and ginger elderberry lozenges will help to clear up the head, soothe the throat and give your body immune-boosting benefits.
 The best part?
-You make these lozenges in your own kitchen.
+You make these cough lozenges in your own kitchen.

 In Winter or summer, it is easy to catch a common cold or nasty flu.
 There are many natural home remedies for boosting our immune system and calming the sore throat but today I want to share a recipe from my friend Claire Yates, who makes her own, homemade throat lozenges with honey, ginger and elderberry.